ironashram/kub1k/README.md

 4. **MetalLB-CR**: MetalLB is a load balancer implementation for bare metal Kubernetes clusters, using standard routing protocols.
 This application sets up the Custom Resources required for MetalLB.

-5. **Prometheus-Operator**: The Prometheus Operator provides easy monitoring definitions for Kubernetes services and deployment and management of Prometheus instances.
+5. **Kube-Prometheus-Stack**: The Kube-Prometheus-Stack provides easy monitoring definitions for Kubernetes services and deployment and management of Prometheus instances.

 6. **Secrets**: This application manages the deployment of Kubernetes secrets.